What no one tells you about being engaged

 9. It’s okay to feel stressed

 Once the post-engagement glow wears off, it’s ok to feel a little anxious.
-Planning your wedding is likely one of the biggest events you’re ever likely to organise unless you’re an events planners, of course.
+Planning your wedding is likely one of the biggest events you’re ever likely to organise unless you’re an events planner, of course.

 This is also one of the biggest decisions one makes.
 Committing to marry someone is a huge commitment so it’s only natural to freak out a little bit, it’s normal.
 As long as you know this is something you’re ready for and are excited about.